What is bronchiectasis?

 - Other signs of an infection

-If your symptoms are worsening, plan to see your healthcare provider soon.
+If your symptoms get worse, plan to see your healthcare provider soon.

 - Bronchiectasis is a condition that affects the airways to the lungs.
 Over time, the airways aren’t able to clear mucus as well as before.
 Infections are then more likely to occur.

-- It’s usually caused by an infection or other inflammatory condition.
+- It’s often caused by an infection or other inflammatory condition.
 You can also be born with a condition that makes it more likely to develop.

 - Over time, it can cause serious health problems in some people.
 These include heart or respiratory failure.